SOLID Business

 Conclusion

-Both QAT and UAT are essential components for the delivery of a successful software project.
+Both QAT and UAT are essential components of a successful software project.
 They provide progressive and context-specific testing to ensure that you end up with a good quality piece of software that works as needed.

 Download | The Executive's Guide to Software Project Management